html-extract/html-extract.github.io/README.md

 * [ReconnectingWebSocket](https://github.com/joewalnes/reconnecting-websocket) — Automatically reconnects to the websocket server at `hextws.thomastrapp.com:8080` if the connection is lost.
 	[MIT License](https://github.com/joewalnes/reconnecting-websocket/blob/master/LICENSE.txt).

-The parts that were authored by me are licensed under the [Creative Commons Attribution-NonCommercial 4.0 International License](https://creativecommons.org/licenses/by-nc/4.0/).
+Everything else is licensed under the [Creative Commons Attribution-NonCommercial 4.0 International License](https://creativecommons.org/licenses/by-nc/4.0/).
 If the CC-BY-NC-4.0 license is too restrictive for your purposes, [contact me](https://thomastrapp.com/), and we'll work something out.